-When it comes to their dietary patterns, there is one thing all these regions have in common – they all follow predominantly plant-based diets, and eat animal foods like meat and high fat dairy in moderation.
+When it comes to their dietary patterns, there is one thing all these Blue Zones have in common: they all follow predominantly plant-based diets and eat animal foods like meat and high-fat dairy in moderation.
 For example, Ikaria and Sardina in the Blue Zones follow a Mediterranean style pattern of eating.

 Let's delve deeper into the Mediterranean Diet.

 It’s one of the most well-researched diets in the area of heart health.
 The benefits of the Mediterranean diet were discovered when a group of researchers, in the 1950s, conducted the “Seven Countries Study,” to explore the relationship between heart disease, diet, and lifestyle.

 The researchers discovered that the people of Crete, Greece, had less heart disease than those in other countries.
 The residents of this tiny Greek Island followed a Mediterranean-style diet.

 What do you eat on the Mediterranean diet?

 The Mediterranean diet is primarily a plant-based diet that countries in the Mediterranean Sea (such as Greece, Italy, and Spain) follow (it's also known as the "Mediterranean Diet," or "Anti-Inflammatory Diet").
 It consists of heart healthy recipes that are high in:

 Red meat, dairy products, and high-fat poultry are all eaten in moderation.

 You don't have to eat like a Greek to reap the benefits of this Mediterranean diet.
 In fact, it's a pattern can be easily applied to many different cultures.